czyzby/gdx-lml/websocket/README.md

 1.5 -> 1.6

 - Added `AbstractWebSocketListener`, which handles object deserialization and logs errors.
 This is a solid base for your `WebSocketListener` implementation if don't use pure string-based communication.
+- Added `WebSocketHandler`, which extends `AbstractWebSocketListener` even further.
+Instead of dealing with raw `Object` types and having to determine packet type on your own, you can register a `Handler` to a specific packet class and it will be invoked each time a packet of the selected type is received.
 - Added default `Serializer` implementation: `JsonSerializer`.
 Uses **LibGDX** `Json` API to serialize objects as strings.
 - Added `WebSockets#DEFAULT_SERIALIZER`.
 Modify this field to automatically assign serializer of your choice to all new web socket instances.
 - Added `Base64Serializer`.
 Uses **LibGDX** `Base64Coder` API to encode and decode the data to and from *BASE64*.
 Wraps around an existing serializer.